HafizFasih/icp-book/icp-book/docs/part2-history/05-simla-deputation-1906.md

   - This would create a permanent political disadvantage

 :::warning
-Muslims correctly perceived that numerical majority in a joint electorate would permanently exclude them from political representation.
+Muslims correctly understood that being the minority in a joint voting system would permanently keep them out of political representation.
 :::

 ### 2. Key Demands Presented